hci-gunma-u/parse-issue-body/README.md

+# Parse issue

-This custom GitHub action parses the issues and returns sanitized article data.
+This custom GitHub Action parses the issues and returns sanitized article data.